zebba/FilterBundle/README.md

 checks if there is actually any data set in the filter.

-In order to make some magic happen, we also need to help the ZebbaFilterBundle and tell it what kind of entities the Collection holds by adding the Filter annotation:
+In order to make some magic happen, we also need to help the ZebbaFilterBundle and tell it what kind of entities the property holds by adding the Filter annotation:

 ``` php